 The ability of the system to perceive its environment.
 It includes the ability to interpret information and make informed and accurate deductions about the environment based on sensory data.

-Perception
+General Perception

-The following levels refer to the generic ability of a system to perceive which are generally speaking categorized by abstracting sensor data in each level.
+The following levels refer to the generic ability of a system to perceive environmental state by sensor data.